interconnectit/Search-Replace-DB/README.md

     None empty string to replace search with or `preg_replace()` style replacement.

+  -f, --file
+    File that contains touples of search/replace strings/patterns separated by new lines: search1\nreplace1\nsearch2\nreplace2

   -t, --tables
     If set only runs the script on the specified table, comma separate for multiple values.